JohnEricson/dotfiles/README.md

 ### Windows/Linux Gnome

 Verified to work with Windows 11 and Ubuntu 24.10.
+On Ubuntu, Gnome extension [Dash to Panel](https://extensions.gnome.org/extension/1160/dash-to-panel/) should be installed for best experience, although standard Ubuntu Dock is also customized as good as possbile.
 The Win button here is also called the Super button on Linux.

 | Keyboard Shortcut | Description |